Sumana Roy

-Sumana Roy is an Indian writer and poet.
+Sumana Roy is an Indian writer, nature lover and poet.
 Her works include How I Became a Tree (2017), a work of non-fiction; Missing (2019), a novel; Out of Syllabus (2019), a collection of poems; and My Mother's Lover and Other Stories (2019), a short story collection.
 Her unpublished novel Love in the Chicken's Neck was longlisted for the Man Asian Literary Prize (2008).
 Her first book, How I Became a Tree, a work of non-fiction, was shortlisted for the 2017 Shakti Bhatt Prize.

 Life

 Sumana Roy, an associate professor at Ashoka University, is from Siliguri, a city in Darjeeling district of West Bengal, India, where she spent most of her life.
 She studied at Mahbert High School in Siliguri and Pratt Memorial School, Kolkata, after which she went on to study English literature at Siliguri College and the University of North Bengal.
 She taught English literature at a few government colleges in West Bengal, before she joined Ashoka University as associate professor of English and Creative Writings.
 She was appointed as the Carson Fellow at the Rachel Carson Center for Environment and Society, LMU Munich in 2018.
 She was a Full Time Visiting Fellow at the South Asia Program, Cornell University the same year and a fellow at the Plant Humanities Lab, Dumbarton Oaks, Harvard University.